Yoyodyne-IT/yoyodyne-it.github.io/_posts/2023-10-13-welcome-to-Yoyodyne-IT.markdown

 ---

-Yoyodyne IT is a company based in France developing opensource software, generally in the information security fieldor, as the kids say, Cyber.
+Yoyodyne IT is a company based in France developing opensource software, generally in the information security field.
+Or, as the hip kids say, Cyber.